Anabacoa

 "Anabacoa" is a guaracha composed by Puerto Rican trumpeter Juanchín Ramírez which has become a Latin music standard.
 Its most famous recording was made in Mexico in 1949 by Beny Moré backed by Pérez Prado and his orchestra.
 Recorded as a mambo, Moré's recording became a hit throughout Latin America.
 It was followed by the version made by Arsenio Rodríguez and his conjunto in 1950, which further cemented the piece as a standard of the Cuban music repertoire.
 Arsenio's rendition, although labeled as a guaracha, was driven by a guaguancó pattern on the tumbadora.

+Cover versions

 In the 1970s, "Anabacoa" became the signature song of the Grupo Folklórico y Experimental Nuevayorkino, a New York-based descarga ensemble originally known as Conjunto Anabacoa.
 It was founded by Jerry González and his brother Andy in 1974.
 Like Arsenio's version, their rendition is also "a guaguancó based on a two-measure montuno pattern that is unchanging throughout the entire piece".